malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 In the terminology of Daniel Kahneman, the logic processing components on their own are of the form of _System 1_ thought (_Fast Thinking_), while the net result of multiple steps being executed by the state machine form _System 2_ thought (_Slow Thinking_).

-### Working Memory
-Neuroscience currently believes that we hold about seven items in working memory, for up to about one minute [citation].
-This is the state data-store of our state machine.
+Working memory is the state data-store of our state machine.
 The presence or absence of certain data items directly influence which logic processes activate.

-In theory, the larger the working memory the more efficient computation can be.
-In practice, there are trade-offs affecting the size of working memory.
-If too small, then it is not sufficient to hold all data needed for a particular thought process - more logic processing actions are required for low-level swap-in/swap-out of data from long term storage.
-If too large, then the data transmission channels between working memory and logic processing become too wide.

 The state representation within working memory is likely fairly high-level, and probably at the same level of detail of what we observe within our consciousness.

 ### Control Mechanism
 A state machine employing fuzzy, learning, neural networks for its logic processor requires a control mechanism in order to maintain stability.
 The control mechanism uses a feedback path separate from the main processing loop.
 It acts like a secondary processing loop, or _feedback loop_, but for efficiency and flexibility, it re-uses the main processor.
 The main processor is trained to enforce stability control through learning pressure and some amount of evolutionary pre-wiring.